 - The development and review processes

 - The grievance and disciplinary processes

 - Events, including debates and lectures by visiting speakers

 - The experience of Jewish students and staff who have complained about antisemitism including whether Goldsmiths’ policies and procedures related to such complaints have been complied with

 - The experiences of Jewish students and staff and whether they have felt welcome, included and safe from antisemitism

-We are asking for submissions by email, which will be shared with Mr Sethi KC.
+We asked for submissions by email, which have been shared with Mr Sethi KC.

-Submissions can include supporting materials like photographs and video.
+Submissions could include supporting materials like photographs and video.

 An independent inquiry is currently being undertaken into concerns relating to antisemitism which may have been experienced by Jewish students and staff in the course of their studies or work at Goldsmiths, University of London (“Goldsmiths’ College”).
 The Inquiry is being conducted by Mohinderpal Sethi KC of Littleton Chambers (the “Independent Inquiry Chair”).

 About this privacy notice